PEMapModder/PocketMine-Plugins/README.md

 # Small-Plugins
-Here is a collection of Gamecrafter's plugins.
-All plugins in this repository are licensed under MIT.
+A collection of Gamecrafter's plugins for `PocketMine-MP Alpha 1.4`.
+Every plugin in this repository is licensed under MIT.

 ### Plugins
 * Commander